ydgkkang/ydgkkang.github.io/about.md

 permalink: /about/
 ---

 her smile's my universe

 email: ydgkkang@gmail.com

+powered by github / using jekyll